openshift/enhancements/enhancements/microshift/microshift-router-configuration.md

 configured in MicroShift, this resource will need further customization done by MicroShift's start process.

 The rest of the changes imply only additions.
-The LoadBalancer controller needs an expansion on its capabilities to include more IPs in the status and log any changes to services.
+[MicroShift's service controller](loadbalancer-service-support.md) needs an expansion on its capabilities to include more IPs in the status and log any changes to services.
 All the logic to control NetworkPolicy resources is also new.

 #### How config options change manifests
 Each of the configuration options described above has a direct effect on the